MarkEdmondson1234/shinyga/README.md

 # shinyga (Shiny Google Authentication)
 Easier Google Authentication Dashboards in Shiny

-Pre-release version, please tell me any bugs in [issue tracker](/issues)
+Pre-release version, please tell me any bugs or problems with examples or documentation in the [issue tracker](https://github.com/MarkEdmondson1234/shinyga/issues)

+Most functions have help files, start with ?shinyga

-Package focused on quick setup of Google Authentication APIs, with initial focus on Google Analytics.
+The package focused on quick setup of Google Authentication APIs, with initial focus on Google Analytics, so please keep that in mind when asking for features.

-## What it does
+## What shinyga does

-Utility functions to help easily setup up a Google API authentication flow.
-Focus on Google Analytics initially, with macros to help easy download of GA data, but to be expanded into other Google APIs.
+Provides utility functions to help easily setup up a Google API authentication flow in Shiny.
+The focus is on Google Analytics initially, with macros to help easy download of GA data, but to be expanded later into other Google APIs such as Google Tag Manager, Gmail, BigQuery etc.

 ## Installation